Brazil-EU – international trade in goods statistics

 Figure 2 compares trade with Brazil to trade with other non EU countries.
 Between January 2019 and December 2020, exports to Brazil decreased by 0.2 % while exports to other non EU countries decreased by 2.6 %.
 Imports from Brazil decreased by 21.4 % while imports from other non EU countries decreased by 9.6 %.
 Compared to the same month in the previous year, exports (- 29 %) and imports (- 21%) fell most in April 2020 for other non EU countries than Brazil.
 For Brazil the largest drops occured later both for exports (- 36 % in May 2020) and for imports (- 24 % in June 2020).

 EU and Brazil in world trade in goods

-Both exports to and imports from Brazil increased between 2009 and 2019.
+Both exports to and imports from Brazil decreased between 2010 and 2020.

-Figure 4 shows the exports, imports and trade balance between the EU and Brazil from 2009 to 2019.
-In 2009, the EU had a trade deficit with Brazil of EUR 3 billion.
-This changed into a surplus in 2012 and remained so from then on.
-In 2019 there was a surplus of EUR 6 billion.
-Both exports to and imports from Brazil increased between 2009 and 2019.
-EU exports to Brazil were highest in 2013 (EUR 37 billion) and lowest in 2009 (EUR 20 billion).
-EU imports from Brazil were highest in 2011 (EUR 36 billion) and lowest in 2009 (EUR 23 billion).
+Figure 6 shows the exports, imports and trade balance between the EU and Brazil from 2010 to 2020.
+In 2010, the EU had a trade deficit with Brazil of EUR 1 billion.
+This changed more than once during the whole period.
+In 2020 there was a surplus of EUR 3 billion.
+Both exports to and imports from Brazil decreased between 2010 and 2020.
+EU exports to Brazil were highest in 2013 (EUR 37 billion) and lowest in 2020 (EUR 28 billion).
+EU imports from Brazil were highest in 2011 (EUR 36 billion) and lowest in 2020 (EUR 25 billion).

 EU-Brazil trade by type of goods